 While the other departments deal with data directly, health IT specialists build, implement, and support EHR and other systems that capture, manage, and store patient data.
 These professionals must have a strong understanding of information and technology systems, including programming and data structures, storage structure for data and information, and information and communication technologies.
 The privacy and security of patient data when it is stored and transmitted is also at the top of their priority list.

-At the end of the day, all health IT professionals ensure that electronic health data managed by HIM staff is maintained and exchanged accurately and efficiently.
+At the end of the day, all health IT specialists ensure that electronic health data managed by HIM staff is maintained and exchanged accurately and efficiently.
 Their work is extremely important; it drives improvements in patient care and reductions in healthcare costs.

-With whom do health IT professionals work?
+With whom do health IT specialists work?

 Constant collaboration with stakeholders across an organization requires strong communication skills as well as experience in problem solving, time management, organization, and adaptability.

-A health IT professional might also train physicians, nurses, case managers, chief financial officers, and others how to use EHR software.
+A health IT specialist might also train physicians, nurses, case managers, chief financial officers, and others how to use EHR software.
 In fact, there is strong demand for multifaceted individuals who can implement EHR systems, train clinicians and staff, and consider the needs of these end users when maintaining and updating software.

-Highly skilled health IT professionals have ample opportunity to move up in position and salary.
+Highly skilled health IT specialists have ample opportunity to move up in position and salary.
 For specific career pathways in healthcare information technology, see the career map created by the American Health Information Management Association (AHIMA).

 Emerging, executive-level professionals, such as chief information officers and chief information security officers, are in high demand right now.
 The required skillset for these positions—healthcare experience, specialized technical knowledge, and leadership skills—is critical yet difficult to find.
 Employers are forced to recruit from industries outside healthcare, but this presents tremendous opportunity to entry- and mid-level health IT specialists with the right mix of education, experience, and certification.